nreamaroon/academic-kickstart/content/authors/admin/_index.md

 ---
 Hi!
 I’m Nick (he/him).

 I’m a PhD student at the University of Michigan.
 I work on applications of artificial intelligence in medicine and health research at the Biomedical & Clinical Informatics Lab.
 Specifically, I’m doing research on probablistic models, label uncertainty, and transfer learning for early detection of disease and outcome prediction in acute respiratory distress syndrome.
-My research also involves work with computer vision and image processing methods -
+My research also involves work with computer vision and image processing methods - including object detection, tracking, and segmentation.

 I’m graduating in December 2020 and am currently searching for a full-time position as research scientist/engineer in data science and machine learning.
 Being able to do impactful work in the field of health and biomedical research would be a huge plus for me!